Fractured Magic: Chapter Fourteen

 Roman frowned at it.
 “That wasn’t here in my day.”

 “Really?
-It looks ancient,” Maebhe marveled.
+It looks ancient.”

 “That thing looks loud enough to alert the entire island to our presence,” Roman whispered.
 “We don’t know who might be waiting at the top.”

 Cowed, Maebhe followed him without further complaint, ears still flat to her head.
-After a climb that seemed to last ages, the stairs led to a tidy cellar, the cellar to another short flight of stairs that ended with a closed door.
+After a climb that seemed to last ages, the stairs led to a tidy cellar, the cellar to another short flight of stairs that ended in a closed door.
 Roman stopped at the bottom of those stairs, his hands clenching into fists and unclenching at his sides.
 Unsure what else to do, Maebhe waited several paces back, watching him with wide eyes.

 “I’m sorry,” he said finally, with a short, self-deprecating laugh.
 “It’s been some time since I was last here.”